bimdata/javascript-api-client/docs/BcfApi.md

 let id = 56; // Number | A unique integer value identifying this project. let opts = {
   'format': "format_example", // String | topic format to export, comma separated.
+Default = standard 'locale': "locale_example", // String | Locale of the exported file.
+Available locales are 'en' and 'fr'.
+If set locale is not supported, 'en' will be used
-Default = standard 'topics': "topics_example" // String | topic guids to export, comma separated.
+  'topics': "topics_example" // String | topic guids to export, comma separated.
 Default = all };
 apiInstance.downloadBcfExportXlsx(id, opts).then((data) => {